MicrosoftDocs/xamarin-communitytoolkit/docs/helpers/localizationresourcemanager.md

 # Xamarin Community Toolkit LocalizationResourceManager

 The `LocalizationResourceManager` class is a helper class that enables users to respond to culture changes at runtime.
-This class is typically used by the [TranslateExtension](../extensions/translateextension.md) class and [LocalizedString](localizedstring.md).
+This class is typically used by the [TranslateExtension](../extensions/translateextension.md) class and `LocalizedString`.

 ## Examples